kbelkna/Project3/entertainment.md

 ### Monti - Linear Regression Model (LASSO Regression)

-The linear regression chosen for this next model is based on penalized regression via LASSO method.
+The linear regression chosen for this next model is based on penalized regression via LASSO regression.
 This method has a particular advantage of having a triangular shape of parameters search space so that it allows the estimated coefficients to be zero.
+This is due to LASSO optimization that has in the loss function the penalty associating the sum of the absolute value of the parameters multiplied by `lambda`, the penalty term (hyperparameter).
 Hence, LASSO regression is also a variable selection method.
 In this application, we will test the prediction capability of LASSO regression only.
-It was tested a sequence of values for the Regularization Parameter (lambda), a tuning parameter, from 0 to 10 by 1 via `seq(0,10,1)` assigned to the `tuneGrid =`argument in the `train()` function from `caret` package.
+It was tested a sequence of values for the Regularization Parameter (`lambda`), a tuning parameter, from 0 to 10 by 1 via `seq(0,10,1)` assigned to the `tuneGrid =`argument in the `train()` function from `caret` package.
 The code below presents the estimated coefficients for the best hyperparameter.

 ``` r
 LASSO = train(shares~., data = dfTrain,